-An Interview with Min Ji Yoo, Author of The Psychology of Luck
+An Interview with Min Ji Yoo, author of The Psychology of Luck

 - Allen & Unwin

-- 16 hours ago
+- 2 days ago

-- 9 min read
+- 10 min read

 Korean TV producer Min Ji Yoo shares her wisdom on how luck is made, exploring the link between luck and personal success.

-Q: You grew up in a family of shamans.
+Q. You grew up in a family of shamans.
 How do you reinterpret this traditional Korean shamanistic faith within a modern context today?

-A: Until just a few years ago, many Koreans would picture a shrine as a frightening, gloomy space, and imagine shamans as figures in brightly colored hanbok with heavy makeup, yelling at or scolding people.
+A. Until just a few years ago, many Koreans would picture a shrine as a frightening, gloomy space, and imagine shamans as figures in brightly colored hanbok with heavy makeup, yelling at or scolding people.
 Indeed, in dramas and films, shamans have long been repeatedly portrayed in this manner.
 With such external appearances and symbols emphasized, the folk beliefs of the past were easily perceived as objects of fear, an unknown and mysterious world, a religion without structure, or a rootless faith for the poor or the blindly devout.

 The background for the formation of these images lies in how shamanistic customs were transmitted between generations without an explanation for the "why’s" behind the customs.
 The customs were passed on using a language of burden and coercion: "it's just the way it is," "it must be observed," "it's good, so you must do it unconditionally."